 Here are some additional things to keep in mind when dosing CBD extract:

 - Start with low doses.
 Not only is this potentially much better for your wallet, but according to studies, high doses of CBD are not always more effective than lower doses.
 Most people start with 10-50 mg per day when consuming CBD orally, but as little as 2.5 mg CBD has been shown to have a therapeutic effect.
 If vaping or using a topical for spot/temporary treatment, many users experience positive benefits below even the 2.5 mg mark.

 - CBD does not get you “high” like THC, even in large doses.
 There is no euphoric rush or decrease in ability to perform tasks.
 Furthermore, 3Chi extracts have the THC removed.
 So while a full spectrum hemp extract from another company could get you high, depending on the dose, 3Chi’s broad spectrum extracts do not contain the compounds (THC, THCv, THCa) that make getting high possible.

 - CBD is not addictive

-- The body does not develop a tolerance to CBD.
+- The body does not seem to develop a tolerance to CBD.
 This means you will not have to increase your dosage over time to maintain results.
 In fact, anecdotal evidence suggests that you may be able to decrease the frequency of CBD you take over time to maintain results, once the desired results have been achieved.

 - Preclinical studies have shown that CBD extracts with multiple cannabinoids are efficacious at much lower doses and have a much wider therapeutic window than pure, pharmaceutical-grade CBD (also know as “CBD isolate” which 3Chi does NOT use).
 So if you used CBD isolate prior to using 3Chi, you may be able to use less extract to achieve the same or better results.